Qualys-Public/CloudSecurity/README.md

 ## Table of Contents:

 ### Sensor Automation
+The Qualys Cloud Platform, with its active scanning (Scanner), always-on agents (Cloud Agent), cloud visibility connectors (Connector), provides global enterprises with unprecedented 2-second visibility of their cloud infrastructure.

-1. **pre-authorized virtual scanner**: The Qualys Virtual Scanner Appliance extends the reach of the Qualys Cloud Platform into the internal networks of Amazon VPC.
+1. **Pre-authorized virtual scanner**: The Qualys Virtual Scanner Appliance extends the reach of the Qualys Cloud Platform into the internal networks of Amazon VPC.
 This "Pre-Authorized Scanning" version of the virtual scanner is for use with the "EC2 Scanning" workflow within the Qualys Vulnerability Management solution

 AWS |
 ----|